DigiMancer3D/omni_shapes/README.md

 Next, I want Omni Shapes to find & make additional pushes avaiable (after the inital algo-push/move) until it's found potientially all shapes per length as the user is clicking to build their Omni Shape.
 Eventually, I'll probably do the simple line algo across multiple planes (x|y|alpha|delta|[...]) to then mix and match shapes after finding the simplist 13 shapes.
 Most likely I'll use the tricks I used with [SPX](https://github.com/digimancer3d/spx) to help make that happen.  &nbsp;  ;}
 </br></br>
 Try Omni Shapes (websoft) vis-a-vis gisthub preview: [3dd.in/Omni](https://3dd.in/Omni)

+</br></br>

+For anyone whom wants to try the simplified array-attack method for finding Omnis, please try the "Simple Omni Game" HTML file.